openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 ## Extensions tab

-EQUELLA supports use of Australian Copyright Agency Limited (CAL) and the United Kingdom Copyright Licensing Agency Limited (CLA) agreements.
+openEQUELLA supports use of Australian Copyright Agency Limited (CAL) and the United Kingdom Copyright Licensing Agency Limited (CLA) agreements.
 The copyright features are configured in the Extensions page and provide custom activation error messages and copyright status agreements for display to users.

 Only collections that require copyright compliance management need to be configured in the Extensions page.
-Further information is provided in the EQUELLA Copyright (CAL) and EQUELLA Copyright (CLA) Guides.
+Further information is provided in the openEQUELLA Copyright (CAL) and openEQUELLA Copyright (CLA) Guides.

 ### Configure licensing options
 Check the appropriate box to select an option depending on your region (e.g. CAL Licensing) and click  to display the licensing dialog.